dorianmeric/docs-to-ai/README.md

-# PDF Document Query System with MCP
+# PDF/Word Document Query System with MCP

-A Model Context Protocol (MCP) server that enables Claude to query your PDF documents using semantic search.
+A Model Context Protocol (MCP) server that enables Claude to query your documents using semantic search.
 Organizes documents by topics based on folder structure.
+Supports: PDF, Word, Excel, Markdown.

 ## Features